Blog Article / 08 February 2020

 The journey from Krakow to Auschwitz by bus takes almost 2h.

 By choosing an organized tour to Auschwitz by car or minivan, you save yourself time and energy.
 The drive from Warsaw to Auschwitz takes 4 hours.
 You will be picked up at your hotel/apartment in Warsaw and dropped off there after the tour.
 By booking the organized tour, you have entry tickets included in the price.
 You can walk past the queue and have an English-speaking guide waiting for you at the museum.
 Traveling in a comfortable car, with an English-speaking driver and like-minded people, gives you comfort and assurance that you will get back to your hotel safely and without any hassle.
 And lunch is included as well!

 Visiting Auschwitz is a good opportunity to see Krakow as well – the combined Krakow&Auschwitz tour includes a 2-hour walking tour in Krakow with a local English-speaking guide.

 As an alternative to visiting Auschwitz, you can also consider two other Nazi concentration camps in Poland that are closer to Warsaw than Auschwitz-Birkenau:

-- Majdanek concentration camp is located south-west of the city of Lublin, 2,5-hour drive from Warsaw.
-The visit at the concentration camp can be combined with sightseeing in Lublin.
-It is a good option for a full day trip.
+- Majdanek concentration camp is located southwest of the city of Lublin, a 2,5-hour drive from Warsaw.
+The visit to the concentration camp can be combined with sightseeing in Lublin.
+It is a good option for a full-day trip.